-When you’re scrolling through YouTube, you’ll also be able to spy on the competition.
+While scrolling through YouTube, you’ll also be able to spy on the competition.

 2. Streamlabs OBS

-It’s called Streamlabs OBS & with it, you’ll be able to start live streaming to YouTube (or Twitch) within a matter of minutes.
+It’s called Streamlabs OBS & with it; you’ll be able to start live streaming to YouTube (or Twitch) within a matter of minutes.

 Record your screen and create videos to upload to YouTube with Streamlabs OBS.
 You can incorporate your webcam, external audio devices, specific monitors, etc.

-It’s actually available on Windows, Linux & Mac systems, so you can create high-quality videos regardless of which system you’re using.
+It’s available on Windows, Linux & Mac systems, so you can create high-quality videos regardless of which system you’re using.

 The catch?
 The free version only allows for exporting in 720p.

 If you need HD or 4k, try HitFilm Express for another free video editing software.